arkency/posts/posts/2016-06-08-porting-a-rails-frontend-from-coffeescript-to-es6-with-jsx.md

 ```
 ## Default props and validations

-defaultProps , propTypes and contextTypes must with ES6 classes be defined outside of the class.
-Here some examples:
+`defaultProps` , `propTypes` and `contextTypes` must be defined outside the class body.
+Here are some examples:

 **Before:**